 Whether you are in shipping and transportation of goods or people or part of a maintenance crew, the Law Offices of L. Clayton Burgess have experience you can rely on.
 Your free initial consultation will cover the injury itself as well as the events leading up to it.
 The overall seaworthiness of the vessel will be investigated as well as maintenance and training records.

-Safety staff are required on each vessel to maintain safety and ensure correct training.
+Safety staff are on each vessel to maintain safety and ensure correct training.
 Your offshore accident attorney will investigate safety and maintenance records as well as review any certifications.
 Before going offshore, make sure that your own certifications are up-to-date.
 The company operating the vessel will have their own team of lawyers doing their best to prevent their client from looking responsible for your injuries.

 You absolutely can afford a Lafayette offshore accident lawyer.
 Not only is the initial consultation free, but you can also take comfort in the fact that we are a no win/no pay firm.
 We are only compensated for success.
 The Law Offices of L. Clayton Burgess exist to give you peace of mind in troubling times.